 - 12 hole alto C ocarina

-- Burnt in kiln with natural straw to make it easier to play
+- Burnt in a kiln with natural straw to make it easier to play

 - Smooth high notes, no airy noise

-- Comes with Chinese jade beaded neck strap and padded pouch
+- Comes with Chinese jade beaded neck strap and a padded pouch

 The Legend of Zelda has had a great influence on people who want to learn ocarina.
-It is evident by the number of companies who have made ocarinas inspired by the game.
+It is evident by the number of companies that have made ocarinas inspired by the game.

 Here are the features which put the Songbird ocarina in the list of best beginners’ ocarinas.